mmoult/Classy-Compiler/docs/lang_guide.md

 ```
 let DEFINED = VALUE
 ```
-where "DEFINED" is a variable name or function name and parameters, and the value is what the variable or function should result in.
+where `DEFINED` is a variable name or function name and parameters, and `VALUE` is what the variable or function should result in.
 For example, the definition of variable `foo` to a value of `1` would be written as: `let foo = 1`.

 Common values to use for assignments include literals (such as `6` or `-13`), operators (see [Operators](#operators)), blocks (see [Blocks](#blocks)), and conditionals (see [Conditionals](#conditionals)).